extend-kanishka/CricketCaptainCompanion/README.md

 - Extract/unzip the folder to your preferred location.

 - Run the executable inside (ccc-cloud.exe or ccc-standalone.exe).

+(for video tutorial you can click on this link)

 ### 💻 Using Source Code